-The Company accounts for employee related obligations in accordance with ASC Topic 715, Compensation-retirement benefits.
+The Company accounts for employee related obligations in accordance with ASC Topic 715.
+Compensation-retirement benefits.
 Pursuant to Israel's Severance Pay Law, Company employees in Israel are entitled to severance pay equal to one month's salary for each year of employment, or a portion thereof.
 The Company has elected to include its employees in Israel under Section 14 of the Severance Pay Law, 1963.
 Accordingly, the Company is required to contribute, on a monthly basis, an amount equal to 8.33% of each employee's monthly salary to individual accounts held with insurance companies for the benefit of each employee.
 These contributions release the Company from any future statutory severance payments.
 The related obligation and amounts deposited on behalf of such obligations are not recorded on the consolidated balance sheets, as they are legally released from obligation to employees once the deposit amounts have been paid.
-Severance pay expenses for the years ended December 31, 2021, 2022 and 2023, amounted to approximately \$4,096, \$5,537 and \$4,629, respectively.
+Severance pay expenses for the years ended December 31, 2022, 2023 and 2024, amounted to approximately \$5,537, \$4,629 and \$4,768, respectively.

-The Company's subsidiary maintains a defined contribution plan covering all of its employees in the United States, which qualifies as a tax deferred savings plan under Section 401(k) of the Internal Revenue Code of 1986, as amended (the "401(k) Plan").
-Employees may elect to contribute up to 99% of their pretax salaries to the 401(k) Plan, but generally not greater than \$22.5 per year (and an additional amount of \$7.5 for employees aged 50 and over), through salary deferrals, subject to statutory limits.
+The Company's subsidiary in the United States maintains a defined contribution plan covering all of its employees in the United States, which qualifies as a tax deferred savings plan under Section 401(k) of the Internal Revenue Code of 1986, as amended (the "401(k) Plan").
+Employees may elect to contribute up to 99% of their pretax salaries to the 401(k) Plan, but generally not greater than \$23 per year (and an additional amount of \$7.5 for employees aged 50 and over), through salary deferrals, subject to statutory limits.
 The Company matches 100% of employee contributions to the 401(k) Plan up to a limit of 4% of the employees' eligible compensation.
-For the years ended December 31, 2021, 2022 and 2023, the Company recorded expense for matching contributions to the plan that amounted to \$656, \$873 and \$862, respectively.
+For the years ended December 31, 2022, 2023 and 2024, the Company recorded expense for matching contributions to the plan that amounted to \$873, \$862 and \$830, respectively.